danielsmith89/ha-samsungtv-smart/docs/Frame_Art.md

 ### `samsungtv_smart.art_slideshow`

-Start or stop artwork slideshow.
+Start or stop artwork slideshow, on some models works only for category : Personal

 **Parameters:**
 ```yaml